An Alabama Firearm Bill of Sale is a document that helps prove the transfer of a gun between two parties.

 - Vermont

-This information is current as of June 2022 and can change.
-You must directly verify each state’s reciprocity laws before you carry a concealed weapon in that state.
+Since this information can change, you must directly verify each state’s reciprocity laws before you carry a concealed weapon in that state.